Thomas-Gottwald/NLP4/README.md

 Since the crossref API offers also the references for some papers they are also returned if available.
 This is done mainly to safe time in the automatic snowballing.

 The crossref API offers abstracts of many free available papers.
-Nevertheless it is not possible to retrieve abstracst of all papers by this api.
+Nevertheless, it is not possible to retrieve abstract of all papers by this api.

 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
-*doi*: The digital object identifier (doi) of the paper whichs abstract should be extracted
+*doi*: The digital object identifier (doi) of the paper which abstract should be extracted

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>
-The ouput is a python dictionary with the following format:
+The output is a python dictionary with the following format:
 ```json
 {"title": "paper title", "abstract": "paper abstract", "references": [
     {